Bridge

-The design of a bridge must satisfy many requirements, such as connecting to a transportation network, providing adequate clearances, and safely transporting its users.
-Additional factors include cost, aesthetics, and longevity.
-A bridge must be strong enough to support the weight of the bridge itself, as well as the traffic passing over the bridge.
-It must also tolerate stresses imposed by the environment, such as wind, snow, earthquakes, water currents, flooding, and temperature fluctuations.
-To meet all these goals, bridge engineers use analytical methods such as limit state design and finite element method.
+The design of a bridge must satisfy many requirements, namely connecting to a transportation network, providing adequate clearances, and safely transporting its users.
+A bridge must be strong enough to support its own weight as well as the weight of the traffic passing over it.
+It must also tolerate violent, hard-to-predict stresses imposed by the environment, including winds, floods, and earthquakes.
+To meet all these goals, bridge engineers typically use limit state design processes and the finite element method.

-Many bridges are admired for their beauty, and some serve important roles as iconic landmarks that provide a sense of pride and identity to a community.
-Bridges are often used as metaphors in art and literature to represent connection or transition.
+Many bridges are admired for their beauty, and some spectacular bridges serve as iconic landmarks that provide a sense of pride and identity for the local community.
+In art and literature, bridges are frequently used as metaphors to represent connection or transition.
+Bridges can create beneficial impacts on a community, including shorter transport times and increased gross domestic product; and also negative effects such as increased pollution and contributions to global warming.